Hoba Miso is a regional dish in Hida Takayama area of Japan. In this recipe, I’ll show you how to re-create this beautiful dish at home.

 - Slice the beef into ½ inch (1.3 cm) thickness.
 If you’re using well-marbled wagyu from Japan, I recommend slicing the beef when it’s still slightly frozen.
 Otherwise, if the beef was at room temperature, the fat easily melts when you touch it with your finger and it’s become very hard to cut.

-- Cut the shiitake mushrooms, Tokyo negi and scallion.
+- Cut the shiitake mushrooms, the negi, and green onion/scallion.

 - Light the portable fuel (I used Sterno brand).
 If you don’t use a shichirin to cook, you can use a non-stick frying pan to cook instead.
 There is no need to oil the frying pan, simply place the leaf on top.